windytan/redsea/README.md

                        man strftime for formatting options (or
                        try "%c").

--u, --rbds             Use RBDS (North American) program type names and
+-u, --rbds             RBDS mode; use North American program type names and
-                       decode the station's call sign from its PI code.
+                       "back-calculate" the station's call sign from its PI code.
+Note that this calculation gives an incorrect call sign for most stations that transmit TMC.

 -v, --version          Print version string.